-With 60+ parks, 20+ beaches, and endless family-friendly attractions, it’s easy to soak up summer and sunshine in our fair city.
+With 60+ parks, 20+ beaches, and endless family-friendly attractions, it’s easy to soak up summer and sunshine in Chicago.

 Find your family summer fun

-Whether you’re kayaking through downtown on the Chicago River or cheering on dragon boats in Chinatown, there’s no shortage of summer fun for all ages.
+Whether you’re kayaking through downtown on the Chicago River or watching dolphins jump and play, there’s no shortage of summer fun for all ages.
 Grab your sunscreen and dive into the ultimate summer in the city — no matter what your family likes to do, there’s a summer adventure waiting for you!

 For families that love thrill rides

-Tilt outward 1,030 feet above Michigan Avenue: TILT is Chicago’s highest thrill ride.
+Tilt outward 1,030 feet above Michigan Avenue: TILT is Chicago’s highest thrill ride, where you can hover high above one of Chicago’s most iconic streets.
 You’ll find this heart-pounding attraction at 360 CHICAGO, an observation deck on the 94th floor of a skyscraper on The Magnificent Mile.

 Soar on a zipline high above the ground: Explore greater Chicagoland and check out The Forge: Lemont Quarries, a 300-acre adventure destination.
 Conquer high ropes, rappel, and fly above a quarry on the 1,200-foot zipline.